fbpx

 Loy Yang

-In February this year, community consultation opened on AGL’s plans to build massive new coal ash dumps at the Loy Yang mines.
+In February 2023, community consultation opened on AGL’s plans to build massive new coal ash dumps at the Loy Yang mines.

 These dumps could see the Latrobe Valley community exposed to coal ash pollution for almost 20 YEARS.
 The proposal is at odds with the Victorian government’s target for 95% renewables by 2035.